buelentaltinsoy/Dataverse-Workshop-101/README.md

 ## 🌟 Proudly Featured at M365 Con

-We are excited to share that the concepts in this workshop are inspired by the latest innovations presented at **[M365 Con](https://www.m365con.net)**, the world's largest virtual conference dedicated to Microsoft 365 and the Power Platform.
+We are excited to share this knowledge at **[M365 Con](https://www.m365con.net)**, the world's largest virtual conference dedicated to Microsoft 365 and the Power Platform.

-M365 Con brings together thousands of experts, Microsoft product makers, and community leaders to showcase the future of work.
+M365 Con brings together over 70 experts, Microsoft product makers, and community leaders to showcase the future of work.
 From **AI-driven agents** to **sophisticated data modeling**, M365 Con is your front-row seat to the evolving Microsoft ecosystem.
 If you want to stay ahead of the curve, make sure to check out their upcoming events and resources!

 ---